chriscct7clone/Project-BlackHawk/readme.markdown

 ## Found An Issue? ##
 Please open a ticket in Github.

+## I would like to see feature X ##
+You can vote on and request new features on our [Github Issues page](https://github.com/chriscct7/project-blackhawk/issues)

 ## Automated Source Testing ##
 We test Project BlackHawk on every commit using a custom Travis-CI script (we are not currently using the default PHPUnit tests).